 The continual development of data systems technology stands on the shoulders of advances in nanotechnology and modern applied physics.
 In particular, photonics offers a broad range of novel technologies, which are able to transform the way we receive and interact with information.
-DSI is developing tools and technologies in nanophotonics, quantum optics, integrated lasers, on-chip photonic solutions, and fibre optics.
+We are developing tools and technologies in nanophotonics, quantum optics, integrated lasers, on-chip photonic solutions, and fibre optics.
 The spectrum of our research ranges from theoretical physics and numerical analysis to proof of concept physics and simple device development to lay the foundation for tomorrow’s data systems technologies and related fields.
-The Advanced Concepts and Nanotechnology (ACN) division is set up to look beyond current generation and next generation devices to develop and nurture physical concepts into proof of concept experiments and toy devices that point towards manufacturability.
+The Advanced Concepts and Nanotechnology (ACN) division looks beyond current generation and next generation devices to develop and nurture physical concepts into proof of concept experiments and toy devices that point towards manufacturability.

 We are developing methods for novel data transmission inside data centre, high performance computers and eventually consumer electronics.
 Photonic technology, via fibre optics, carries internet traffic all over the world, throughout data centres and even into our homes.
 We are working to see how far “into the computer" photonics can transmit data, thus providing an alternative solution (faster and with greater bandwidth) compared to electronic data transmission.
 This is done by developing and integrating photonic components (such as lasers and amplifiers) onto a silicon waveguide platform and designing compact and efficient nanophotonic components on photonic chips.